huang-pixel/CreditCardApproval/README.md

 ## Objective

-The purpose of this project is to illustrate the machine learning and data processing techniques learned in the project offered on the `Datacamp` website to to predict if a person's application for a credit card would get approved or not given some information about that person.
+The purpose of this project is to illustrate the machine learning and data processing techniques learned in the project offered on the `Datacamp` website to predict if a person's application for a credit card would get approved or not given some information about that person.

 I will use the Credit Approval Dataset which is a collection of credit card applications and the credit approval decisions.
 The data is available from the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/credit+approval)[^1].
 The implementation of the above technology consists of data visualisation, data transformation, logistics regression, decision tree.
 The procedure is organised as follows: